Patrick Tullmann

 Palo Alto, California

-JSR-121 adds support for starting, controlling and managing multiple applications in Java.
+JSR-121 proposed support for starting, controlling and managing multiple applications in Java.
 Representative for the Flux Research Group at the University of Utah.
-Drive discussions on design and on technical details, maintain CVS repository and several group documents.
+Drove discussions on design and on technical details, maintained CVS repository and several group documents.
 Built prototype implementation.

 Staff Research Associate in Flux Research GroupSeptember 1997 - June 2001